Night Vision Versus Thermal Imaging – Full Comparison!

 Pros of Night Vision

-Night vision view of
+night vision view of

 Night vision delivers a higher quality picture and allows you to differentiate between finer details.
 It also has a few features not seen in thermals.
 Facial recognition and a larger field of vision are two of the primary benefits of this type of optic.